CivicActions/guidebook/company-policies/security.md

 -   Backups
 -   Secure Delete Files and Wiping Disks

-Finally, in addition to the above policies, CivicActions Engineers -- who may have elevated privileges in specific environments -- are required to align with the [Engieering Security and Compliance](../practice-areas/engineering/security-compliance.md) guidelines.
+Finally, in addition to the above policies, CivicActions Engineers -- who may have elevated privileges in specific environments -- are required to align with the [Engineering Security and Compliance](../practice-areas/engineering/security-compliance.md) guidelines.